improve your back posture

 5. Take something up: Use a ladder rather than stretching.

-3 postures at the desk and computer
+Three postures at the desk and computer

-Choose massage therapists who are attentive to your situation.
+You can choose massage therapists who are attentive to your situation.

 If you want a unique massage to relax or free yourself from your pain, discomfort, pain or suffering, isn’t it wise and sensible to turn to massage therapists who know what you are doing?
 Live?